The Ultimate Guide to Keeping Busy Kids Quiet (& Engaged!) During Read Alouds

 4. Marble Run

 Sensory play can be an especially good way to keep your littlest listeners occupied during read aloud time, but even older children will enjoy keeping their hands busy this way while listening.
 Play-Doh and modelling clay also have the advantage of being very quiet!

 9. Modelling Clay

 10. Sensory Bins/Bags

 12. Pattern Blocks

 21. Shape sorter

-This is my ideal for read aloud activities – curling up with your children, a good book, and some fiber arts in front of the fire sounds so very inviting doesn’t it?
-Best for ages 6 and up, but give your preschooler a lacing cards and let them pretend!
+This is my ideal for read aloud activities – curling up with your children, a good book, and some fiber arts in front of the fire sounds so very inviting, doesn’t it?
+Best for ages 6 and up, but give your preschooler a lacing card and let them pretend!

 22. Finger Knitting